nartc/nartc.me/src/blogs/inheritance-angular-inject.md

     constructor(
         protected serviceOne: ServiceOne,
         protected serviceTwo: ServiceTwo,
-        protected tokenOne: TokenOne // the list can go on and on ) {}
+        protected tokenOne: TokenOne, // the list can go on and on ) {}
 }
 ```